ASQ-USI/asq-java-q-backend/README.md

 # asq-java-q-backend

-## branch of supprting Junit tests using a prestructured "orchestrator" JAVA class
+## branch of supporting Junit tests using a prestructured "orchestrator" JAVA class

 ### Info